Do I have to find my own supervisor?

 What is an educational entity?

-Public schools, private schools, charter schools, and co-op schools in Texas are considered educational entities.
+Public schools, charter schools, and co-op schools in Texas are considered educational entities.

 Who can I contact about practicum information?

 Who can I contact about applying to TETN?

 - You must attend one of the information meetings prior to applying to TETN.
 If you have further questions after that meeting, please contact the TETN secretary, Sue Colton .

 - Incomplete application packets will not be considered by the admissions committee.

 Do I have to take the Graduate Record Exam?

 Yes.
 You must take the GRE and have the scores sent to TWU with your application to the graduate program.
 If your GRE was taken within the last 5 years, the Education Testing System may have a record of your scores.
 You may use older GRE scores as long as you can attach an official record of them.
 Be sure to take the GRE in time to assure that your scores can be submitted with your application.